Pirates vs. Giants Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 42 hits with four doubles, a triple, seven home runs and 34 walks.
-He has driven in 16 runs with two stolen bases.
+- LaMonte Wade Jr has five doubles, a triple, seven home runs, 35 walks and 16 RBI (43 total hits).
+He has swiped two bases.

-- Wade takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .286 with an RBI.
+- Wade has picked up a hit in four straight games.
+During his last five outings he is hitting .200 with a double and a walk.

 Wade Recent Games